-Quartz countertops are a popular option for kitchen and bathroom remodeling.
+Quartz kitchen countertops Parkland, FL residents treasure from New York Quartz are a popular option for both kitchen and bathroom remodeling endeavors.
 This article aims to provide an overview of this wonderful material and its many advantages.

-Quartzite is the natural stone, “quartz” is the artificial material made from finely crushed quartzite mixed with a tough acrylic resin.
-Even though the two terms are often used interchangeably, they refer to completely different materials, and countertops made from natural quartz vs quartzite have different properties, pros and cons, and require different types of care.
+Quartzite is a natural stone, while “quartz” is an artificial material made from finely crushed quartzite mixed with a tough acrylic resin.
+Even though the two terms are often used interchangeably, they refer to completely different materials, and countertops made from natural quartz versus quartzite have different properties, pros and cons, and require different types of care.

-Quartz countertops are available in a huge variety of colors & textures, ranging from those that precisely replicate natural stone, to premium styles that create stunning visual effects.
+Quartz kitchen countertops Parkland, FL residents cherish are available in a huge variety of colors and textures, which range from those that precisely replicate natural stone to premium styles that create stunning visual effects.

 Porosity and options.
 The biggest problem with countertops made from natural stone is the stone’s ability to absorb liquids and thus stain and/or develop bacterial contamination.
-Quartz surfaces solve that problem by binding the natural stone powder in a solid, non-porous layer of acrylic resin, leaving no cracks or pores which can harbor stains or microorganisms.
+Quartz surfaces solve that problem by binding the natural stone powder in a solid, non-porous layer of acrylic resin, which leaves no cracks or pores that can harbor stains or microorganisms.

 Quartzite is found in many places throughout the world, including the United States, United Kingdom, Israel, and Continental Europe.
-In the US, quartz has been located in Pennsylvania, Washington DC, South Dakota, Central Texas, Minnesota, Wisconsin, Utah, Arizona, and Idaho.
+In the United States, quartz has been located in Pennsylvania, Washington D.C., South Dakota, Central Texas, Minnesota, Wisconsin, Utah, Arizona, and Idaho.

-British Isles feature a rich supply of quartzite, especially in Wales, Scottish Highlands, northwest Ireland, and other locations.
+The British Isles feature a rich supply of quartzite, especially in Wales, Scottish Highlands, Northwest Ireland, and other locations.
 The Precambrian and Cambrian mountains and crags scattered throughout the area provide a rich variety of quartzite in a stunning array of colors and textures.

 Advantages of Quartz Countertops